carlosvar9103/DS_LAB1_2019S/README.md

 The experiment runs in a Jupyter notebook using python version 3.7.

+Important thing is to install the packeges:

+import csv
+import numpy as np
+import pandas as pd
+import plotly
+import plotly.plotly as py
+import plotly.graph_objs as go import plotly.tools as tls

-To run it is necessary to upload the input data in a folder named "data" with the same names as downloaded.
+To run it is necessary to upload the input data in a folder named "data" with the same names as downloaded from the official sources.

 You can run all the cells at once or go step by step in the notebook.